2018 State of the Union Address: Fact checkers

 FactCheck.org stated, "The president exaggerates his accomplishments in his address to Congress."
 PolitiFact assessed one true, three mostly true, two half true, four mostly false, and two false statements.

-On February 1, Trump said that viewership of his address was "the highest number in history", but there were five addresses given by Presidents George W. Bush, Bill Clinton, and Barack Obama that had higher viewership.
+On February 1, Trump said that viewership of his address was "the highest number in history", but there were five addresses given by his three predecessors Bill Clinton, George W. Bush, and Barack Obama that had higher viewership.

 Late-night talk shows

 Comedy Central's The Daily Show with Trevor Noah and The Opposition with Jordan Klepper were aired live to offer instant analysis and commentary on the State of the Union Address.
 Both shows planned to simulcast the first segment of their live episodes via Facebook Live.
 CBS also aired a live edition of The Late Show with Stephen Colbert.

 Politicians

 Alex Seitz-Wald of NBC News described that during the address, "many Democrats showed how little stock they put in Trump's calls for cooperation by staying seated during rhetoric that would have prompted bipartisan applause if it came from almost any other president."
 Representative Seth Moulton asked on Twitter if people believed that Trump would follow through on infrastructure.
 Senator and former 2016 vice presidential nominee Tim Kaine offered advice on what would have convinced Democrats that Trump was serious about cooperation.
 In a statement, Representative Adam Schiff said, "Tonight, the president showered law enforcement with praise, even as he and his congressional allies launch an all out attack on the FBI, the pre-eminent federal law enforcement agency."
 Senators Doug Jones and Joe Manchin were the only Democrats showing consistent support for Trump.